Shireoaks Hall

-Shireoaks Hall is a grade II* listed 17th-century country house in the hamlet of Shireoaks, 2 + 1/4 miles north-west of Worksop, Nottinghamshire, UK.
+Shireoaks Hall is a Grade II* listed 17th-century country house in the hamlet of Shireoaks, 2 + 1/4 miles north-west of Worksop, Nottinghamshire, England.

 The modestly sized house was originally built for Thomas Hewett, probably by John Smythson (son of Robert Smythson), between 1612 and 1617.
 It was remodelled around 1700 and further restored in 1812 and again after 1975.
 It is built of coarse square rubble with a slate roof and stands in a rectangular 40 acre, formerly open parkland with avenues of trees, fishponds and a deerpark, which is now enclosed as farmland.

 The 17th and 18th-century landscaped park that surrounds the hall is Grade II* listed on the Register of Historic Parks and Gardens.